bbcho/bbcho/README.md

 Hello!

-I am currently the Fuels Analytics Manager at Imperial Oil, supporting both Imperial Oil and ExxonMobil across North and South America.
+I am currently a Partner with Quantim Intelligence.

 - 👋 Hi, I’m @bbcho
 - 👀 I’m interested in ...